jlmoody/effective-goggles/README.md

 config.vm.box = "puppetlabs/ubuntu-16.04-64-puppet"
 ```

-...and the Puppet manifest would need to change to reflect installation options offered in your particular OS of choice but, these things are possible and not difficult.
+... and the Puppet manifest would need to change to reflect installation options offered in your particular OS of choice but, these things are possible.

 #### \<\-\- Do not skip reading this! \-\-\>